 Jiahu wasn’t just your run-of the-mill early Neolithic site.
 It has yielded the earliest playable musical instruments in the world, three dozen of them made exclusively from one wing bone of the red-crowned crane.
 The flautist for Beijing’s Central Orchestra of Chinese Music has shown that the flutes will play the traditional Chinese pentatonic scale and its music.
 The flutes might well have played a role, along with the fermented beverage, in ceremonies to the ancestors, just like music and rice and millet wine were closely associated with ancestor worship at the fabulous Shang Dynasty capital cities, such as Anyang, from about 1600 to 1050 BC, and up to present.

 Our re-created Neolithic beverage, which is called Chateau Jiahu, is of course named after the site in China where the pottery was excavated that led to our analysis and reconstructing the ancient recipe.
-And at the recent 2009 Great American Beer Festival, it garnered a gold medal in a blind tasting competition.
+And at the recent 2009 Great American Beer Festival, it garnered a gold medal in a blind tasting competition, which was followed up with a silver in 2011.
 This is very appropriate as the earliest alcoholic beverage in the world.
 Sam and I went together onto the podium to receive the medal, and it’s now set up as a small shrine in my laboratory.

 Its label, inspired by a dream Sam had, clearly pushes the envelope visually, as does the extreme beverage inside the bottle.
 The seemingly enigmatic tattoo that graces the lower back of our celebrant on the bottle is actually the Chinese sign for “wine” and other alcoholic beverages.
 It shows a jar with three drops of liquid falling from its lip.
 The sign dates back to the Shang Dynasty and has been in continuous use ever since.

-Fresh whole hawthorn fruit, muscat grapes (since we have not yet been able to obtain wild grapes from China), wild flower honey, and rice malt with their hulls were brewed together and fermented with a sake yeast.
+Fresh whole hawthorn fruit, muscat grapes (since we have not yet been able to obtain wild grapes from China), orange blossom honey, and gelatinized rice malt with their hulls were brewed together and fermented with an American ale yeast.
 You’ll be glad to know that the rice was not saccharified by chewing–Sam said he was ready to do that if that was what they did in antiquity.
 But they could also have malted the rice, so we went with that.
-The beverage has a marked sweet-and-sour profile, which goes extremely well with Chinese cuisine.
+The beverage has a marked sweet-and-sour profile, which goes extremely well with Asian cuisine.